-- 1. Creating reports, maps, and other products using the data processed within this program element such as, but not limited to, truck route mapping, bike/pedestrian facility mapping, and noise sensitive airport areas. - 2.
-Various data collection activities not identified in other activities of this element but required for Element #400 or 500.
+- 1. Creating reports, maps, and other products using the data processed within this program element such as, but not limited to, truck route mapping, bike/pedestrian facility mapping, noise sensitive airport areas, and equity analysis. - 2.
+The DMMPC is committed to sharing data collected and complied under this program element and coordinating data sharing with other MPO partners.
+The DMMPC also is committed to utilizing our GIS to facilitate data sharing with on-line mapping, etc.